Østerbrogade: Early history

+Early urbanization, 18501900

-After the city gate was dismantled in 1859 and the city was gradually allowed to develop beyond the old fortifications, still more of the old main road was included in Østerbrogade until it finally reached all the way to its present-day terminus at Svanemøllen in 1949.
+After the city gate was dismantled in 1859 and the city was gradually allowed to develop beyond the old fortifications, still more of the old main road was included in Østerbrogade.
+The section between Jagtvej and Svanemøllen station was included in Østerbrogade in 1943.

-Redevelopment of the area along the road began in 1854 when the Danish Medical Association built the Brumleby terraced houses to provide cheap and healthy housing for indigent workers.
+Eedevelopment of the area along the road began in 1854 when the Danish Medical Association built the Brumleby terraced houses to provide cheap and healthy housing for indigent workers.
 In 1857 the first apartment building was built at Trianglen.

+In 1858, Mozart Waagepetersen began the transformation of the Rosendal estate intowhat is now known as the Rosenvænget neighbourhood of single-family detached homes.

+The mineral water factory Sødring & Co. relocated to Østerbrogade No. 47 (now No. 70) in 1886.
+The company was established at Tabenshave in Christianshavn in 1855.
+It was later moved to Kompagnistræde 20 before constructing the new factory on Østerbrogade.

 St. James' Church was built just north of Brumleby from 1872 to 1878.
+It was the first church in the emerging Østerbro district.